sercankulcu/sercankulcu.github.io/_thoughts/the-paradox-of-forgetting.md

 ---
-title: 'Forgetting Is Part of Remembering'
+title: 'A Useful Memory Is Not a Perfect Archive'
 date: 2011-04-05
 description: "Forgetting is not only loss; it can also be part of how memory protects, rearranges, and heals."
 tags:
   - memory
-  - philosophy
+  - forgetting
-  - reflection
+  - healing
 ---

 We usually describe forgetting as a defect.